1999–2000 in English football: Diary of the season

 18 September 1999 – Newcastle United record the second highest win in FA Premier League history when they beat Sheffield Wednesday 8–0.
 Alan Shearer scores five goals in this game, while Kevin Phillips scores a hat-trick in Sunderland's 5–0 win at Derby County.
 In a rare appearance for Manchester United, Jordi Cruyff scores a late equaliser in their 1–1 home draw with Wimbledon.

 30 September 1999 – Manchester United retain their lead of the Premier League, with Leeds United now their nearest contenders by a two-point margin.
 Arsenal, Sunderland and Chelsea complete the top five.
 Sheffield Wednesday remain bottom after a terrible first two months of the season, while Newcastle United remain second from bottom despite that record-breaking victory 12 days ago, and Wimbledon now occupy the final remaining relegation position.
 Ipswich Town and Birmingham City are level on points at the top of Division One.
 Charlton Athletic, Manchester City, Fulham and Barnsley complete the top six.

-2 October 1999 – Sheffield Wednesday pull together with a 5–1 home win over Wimbledon.
+2 October 1999 – Sheffield Wednesday record a 5–1 home win over Wimbledon.

 3 October 1999 – Chelsea crush Manchester United 5–0 – the first domestic competitive game that United have lost for nearly nine months.
 Alan Shearer scores twice as Newcastle beat Middlesbrough 2–1.

 24 October 1999 – A Premier League thriller at Goodison Park sees Everton and Leeds United draw 4–4, a result that ends the Yorkshire club's 10-match winning streak.
-Elsewhere, a late Trevor Sinclair equalizer for West Ham stops ten-man Sunderland's ascension to the top; the Black Cats instead rise to third.
+Elsewhere, a late Trevor Sinclair equalizer for West Ham United stops ten-man Sunderland's ascension to the top; the Black Cats instead rise to third.

 31 October 1999 – October draws to a close with Leeds United as the new Premier League leaders, with Manchester United in second place and trailing them by two points.
 Arsenal, Sunderland and Leicester City complete the top five.
 Sheffield Wednesday remain bottom, with Watford and Bradford City completing the bottom three.
 Manchester City lead Division One, with Ipswich Town, Charlton Athletic and Birmingham City level on points as their nearest rivals.
 Huddersfield Town and Fulham complete the top six.